 Because that’s when we at The Power Edit are most able to fulfill our mission: to empower content creators to tell the stories that are important to them in the most powerful way possible.

 Jeff Bartsch is a multi-talented artist, author, and communicator.

 A lifelong musician, Jeff began studying piano both classically and by ear at the age of 4.
 He began dabbling in multi-track recording in junior high, and ended up the one-man band videographer all through high school (back in the days when S-VHS was considered a high-quality mastering format).
 In college, Jeff studied music composition and worked in radio announcing before moving to Los Angeles in 1999.
 Instead of pursuing a career in studio music or film composition, he applied for a free internship as an assistant video editor and shocked his future employers by actually showing up.
 The internship soon became a paid position from which Jeff was later promoted to full editor.
 Jeff”s work soon expanded to clients that now include ABC, NBC, Universal, Disney, ESPN, MTV, UFC, and many others.

 Jeff is the author of EDIT BETTER: Hollywood-Tested Strategies for Powerful Video Editing.
 His commentary on editing and the entertainment industry has been featured in multiple textbooks, the Associated Press, USA Today, and TIME Magazine.
-As principal at Los Angeles-based Resolve Entertainment, his entrepreneurial pursuits promote the art of powerful communication to film schools and individual video editors in over 30 countries around the world.
+As principal at Los Angeles-based Resolve Entertainment, his entrepreneurial pursuits promote the art of powerful communication to content creators in over 40 countries across six continents.